Runabout Brewing Co.

 Mr. Dunderbak’s (Tampa)

-I’ve ended up there a few times, visiting dear friends from high school who had families and escaped Miami, just as I did, only they ended up in Tampa instead of Orlando.
+I’ve ended up there a few times, visiting these dear friends from high school who had families and escaped Miami, just as I did, only they ended up in Tampa instead of Orlando.
 On past visits, I would order a variety of wursts (sausages) and apply a variety of different mustards to them.
 Mr. Dunderbak’s sells a variety of German groceries, including mustards, and I could never leave empty-handed.
 The dining room is a bit crowded, and it’s dark inside, which I love.
 Even though there are shelves of groceries, racks of candy, a full deli counter, a busy and bustling bar, and lots of tuba-heavy German music being piped in, it feels like an intimate experience.

 At some point along the way, I brought my wife to Mr. Dunderbak’s, and she fell in love with the food and atmosphere too, as I knew she would.
 We were lucky enough to return for two lunches earlier this summer, just the two of us — once on our way back from a quick getaway to St. Pete Beach, and again on our way to a concert in Tampa.
 We had the same server both times, the lovely and patient Victoria, who made us feel like welcome regulars, even though these had been our first visits in far too many years.
 She is the greatest!